-(CNN) -- Here is some background about the September 11th Victim Compensation Fund (VCF) and the James Zadroga 9/11 Health and Compensation Act of 2010.
+Here is a look at the September 11th Victim Compensation Fund (VCF) and the James Zadroga 9/11 Health and Compensation Act of 2010.

-Facts: From 2001-2003 the September 11th Victim Compensation Fund (VCF) processed claims relating to injuries and deaths caused by the terrorist attacks of September 11, 2001.
+From 2001 to 2003, the September 11th Victim Compensation Fund (VCF) processed claims relating to injuries and deaths caused by the terrorist attacks of September 11, 2001.

 The fund received 2,963 death claims.
 This accounted for more than 98% of eligible families.
 Funds were distributed in 2,880 of these cases.
 The average award was $2,082,128 and went as high as $7.1 million.